 Many different types of infection can cause swollen glands, such as a cold or glandular fever.
 Less commonly, swollen glands may be caused by a non-infectious condition, such as rheumatoid arthritis or even cancer.

-See your GP if you have swollen glands and:
+Urgent advice: Speak to your GP if you have swollen glands and:

 - they haven't gone down within a few weeks or are getting bigger